mvasilyev/git-bx-doc-gen/README.md

 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the extension directory
 5. The extension will be installed and ready to use

+### Local Ollama Setup

+For privacy-focused usage with local Ollama, see [OLLAMA_INTEGRATION.md](OLLAMA_INTEGRATION.md) for detailed setup instructions.

 ### Configuration